-Transit Industry Electric Power and Primary Energy Consumption and Travel
+Transit Industry Electric Power and Primary Energy Consumption and Travel (Metric)

 Data prior to 1996 are not comparable to data from 1996 onward due to a change in sources with differing methodologies.
 2009 data for Gasoline and other nondiesel fuels is not comparable to previous years' data due to a change in the reporting requirements that require transit agencies to submit energy consumption data for both purchased transportation (PT) services and directly operated (DO) transportation services.
 The major effect of this reporting change occurred within the following modes: Demand Response, Motor Bus, Publico, and Vanpool.

 This table is not comparable to previous editions due to a change in the unit of measure of power consumption.